Primary (All grades)

 With greater understanding of scientific principles based on various fun experiments, students will be able to solve problems and innovate new solutions.

-Dissect a fish to investigate internal organs
+Dissect a seed to

 |How to work on the projects|